elk-zone/elk/README.md

 ## 💖 Sponsors

-We want to thanks the generous sponsoring and help of:
+We are grateful for the generous sponsorship and help of:

 <a href="https://nuxtlabs.com/" target="_blank" rel="noopener noreferrer" >
   <img src="./images/nuxtlabs.svg" alt="NuxtLabs" height="85">